 Finding the Best Places to Retire Since 2006!

-Myrtle Beach really started booming in the 1970s and 1980s and even in just the last decade has grown by 15%.
-Racially diverse, it is an entertainment Mecca and a vacationer magnet, each year attracting 16 million tourists from around the country.
+Myrtle Beach really started booming in the 1970s and 1980s and even in just the last decade has grown 14%.
+It is an entertainment Mecca and a vacationer magnet, each year attracting 16 million tourists from around the country.

 The city is also home to a large retiree population, with nearly 40% of residents age 45 or better.
-The median home price is $145,000, and glistening tall condominiums, overlooking the ocean and golf courses, are abundant.
-The overall cost of living is 8% below the national average, making this an affordable seashore locale.
+The median home price is $335,000, reflecting a 5% increase since last year, and glistening tall condominiums, overlooking the ocean and golf courses, are abundant.
+The cost of living is 12% below the national average, making this a reasonably priced seashore locale.

 Myrtle Beach Bike Week draws 200,000 Harley Davidson motorcyclists each fall, and Mustang Week, which involves 500 car owners, 6,000 spectators and drag racing, takes place each July.
-Canadian-American Days Festival brings in thousands of Canadian sun worshippers every March.
-And, of course, golfers love the 120 nearby public and private courses.
+The Canadian-American Days Festival brings in thousands of Canadian sun worshippers every March.
+Spring Breakers arrive in March and April.

 Columbia Grand Strand Regional Medical Center is award-winning for cardiac surgery and overall patient safety.
 It is accredited by the Joint Commission and accepts Medicare patients.

 Coastal Rapid Public Transit Authority (Coast RTA) is the local bus service and runs up and down the Strand, and a para-transit service is available.
 A shuttle travels to the airport 7 days a week, 24 hours a day.